Trump’s Wall

 External and Internal Boundaries

-In mid-January 2018, the U.S. federal government shut down for three days for lack of funding, after President Trump had gone back on his legislative deal with the Democratic leader in the Senate, Chuck Schumer.
-Just before the “first Trump shutdown,” Trump’s chief of staff, General John Kelly, had talked his president into going back on his deal with Schumer to keep the government running.
-Schumer, who had met with Trump in the White House the day before, claimed on the Senate floor that he had agreed to discuss Trump’s border wall with Mexico and that he had a “done deal” with Trump before receiving a late-night call from Kelly rescinding the agreement.
+On January 20, 2018, the U.S. federal government shut down for three days for lack of funding, after President Donald Trump had gone back on his legislative deal with the Democratic leader Chuck Schumer, the Senate Minority Leader, to keep the government open.
+Just before this “first Trump shutdown,” Trump’s chief of staff, General John Kelly, who would later be fired by Trump, and who would call Trump a Fascist and compare him with Hitler, had talked Trump into reneging on his political deal with Schumer to keep the government running.
+Schumer, who had met with Trump in the White House the day before, claimed on the Senate floor that he had agreed to discuss funding for Trump’s coveted border wall with Mexico, and that he had a “done deal” with Trump before receiving the late-night call from Kelly rescinding the agreement.
+The “first Trump government shutdown” lasted three days.

-On Tuesday, December 11, 2018, U.S. President Donald J. Trump, a former WrestleMania owner who had body-slammed his opponent and rival Vince McMahon (see WrestleMania 2007), engaged in a bizarre on-camera verbal wrestling match in his Oval Office with U.S. Rep. Nancy Pelosi and U.S. Senator Charles Schumer, the leaders of the Democratic opposition in the U.S. Congress.
-Trump threatened that if Pelosi and Schumer blocked the five billion dollars he needed to build a Wall between the U.S. and Mexico he would “proudly” shut down the U.S. federal government as of December 21 “for national security.”
+On Tuesday, December 11, 2018, U.S. President Donald J. Trump, a former WrestleMania owner who in 2007 had publicly body-slammed his opponent and rival Vince McMahon (see WrestleMania 2007), engaged in a bizarre on-camera verbal wrestling match in his Oval Office with U.S. Rep. Nancy Pelosi and U.S. Senator Charles Schumer, the leaders of the Democratic party in the U.S. Congress.
+Trump threatened that if Pelosi and Schumer blocked the five billion dollars he needed to build the Border Wall between the U.S. and Mexico he would “proudly” shut down the U.S. federal government again as of December 21 “for national security.”
 The meeting broke down amid shouts and threats.
-Both before and after the meeting Trump made unreal claims about the wall (see Oval Office Squabble).
-The “second Trump shutdown” went into effect at midnight on December 21 and became the longest federal-government shutdown in U.S. history.
+Both before and after the meeting Trump made wild and false claims about the wall (see Oval Office Squabble).
+The “second Trump shutdown” went into effect at midnight on December 21 and became the longest federal-government shutdown in U.S. history, lasting thirty-five days

 The psychoanthropologist Howard F. Stein published a book in 1987 entitled Developmental Time, Cultural Space: Studies in Psychogeography in which he explored the unconscious meaning of the sense of vulnerability, the fear of invasion and death, and the need for impermeable borders and boundaries (a second edition was published in 2014).
 Together with the psychoanalyst William G. Niederland, Prof. Stein also edited a book in 1989 entitled Maps from the Mind: Studies in Psychogeography, in which similar themes were explored by psychoanalytically-minded scholars.
 One of those themes was that of the unconscious meaning of borders, boundaries and barriers.

 A person’s signature is a representation of his self.
-The respected graphologist Sheila Lowe thought that Trump’s signature was like a wall.
+The American graphologist Sheila Lowe thought that Trump’s signature was “like a wall.”
 She had come across Trump’s handwriting and signature in the 1990s and had been keeping a professional eye on it ever since.
 “Handwriting changes over time in people who grow and change,” the graphologist said, “but Trump’s handwriting has remained largely consistent for the last twenty years.
 He’s the same person he was all those years ago — an empty narcissist.
 There’s absolutely no softness in his signature, it’s just mean and tough and rigid, and there is no room [in his mind] for anybody else.
 He’s not interested in anyone else’s opinion.
 It’s like a big fence, and he hides behind it.
-He’s afraid of being seen.” (see Signature).
+He’s afraid of being seen.” (see Sheila Lowe).
+Other people saw Trump’s signature as an expression of a violent fight with the external world.
+The British graphologist Tracey Trussell thought that Trump’s large writing, upright slant and long tall letters “wild ambition, dynamism, bravery and fearlessness.
+He’s hungry for power and has both determination and stubbornness in spades.”
+Trussell said that Trump’s style indicated that, “despite his forceful nature, he is protective too, especially when it comes to his family.”
+Ms Trussell thought that Trump “wasn’t much of a listener, but was undoubtedly a tough negotiator — he excelled at being hard lined, bold and direct.” (see Tracey Trussell).

-During his presidential campaign of 2016, Trump traveled to Mexico to meet its president, Enrique Peña Nieto, and was seemingly friendly to him; the following day, however, back in the U.S., Trump attacked the “illegal and criminal Mexican immigrants.”
+Trump’s need for a Border Wall with Mexico was desperate.
+It was as if the absence of a wall threatened his very existence.
+During his first presidential campaign of 2016, Trump traveled to Mexico to meet its then president, Enrique Peña Nieto, and was seemingly friendly to him; the following day, however, back in the U.S., Trump attacked the “illegal and criminal Mexican immigrants.”
 Peña Nieto felt manipulated and humiliated.
 When Trump announced that Mexico would pay for his border wall, Peña Nieto emphatically denied it.
-The wall was projected to cost many billions of dollars, and many millions of dollars more every year to maintain.
-In early 2018 Trump, whose mother had been a poor immigrant from Scotland, and who hated poor and illegal immigrants, was forced to offer the Democrats granting DREAMER Act citizenship to illegal immigrants in exchange for their grudging agreement to funding his wall.
+The border was almost two thousand miles (over three thousand kilometers) long.
+The Border Wall was projected to cost many billions of dollars, and many millions of dollars more every year to maintain.

-For Trump, the wall with Mexico is a personal matter of life and death.
+For Trump, the border wall with Mexico was a personal matter of life and death.
 Thanks to his unconscious splitting, Trump sees everything in black an white.
 For him, there are either “terrific guys” or “terrible persons.”
+He cannot see that every person can be nice at times and mean at other times.
 During the 2016 presidential election campaign, when Trump spoke about the need to build a great wall on the border with Mexico, he said “there are a lot of bad honchos over there.”
-A few days after Trump’s inauguration he announced again that he would build his two-thousand-mile-long wall between the U.S. and Mexico and that Mexico would pay for it.
+A few days after Trump’s inauguration he falsely announced again that he would build his two-thousand-mile-long wall between the U.S. and Mexico and that Mexico would pay for it.
 Peña Nieto, who is twenty years Trump’s junior, promptly denied this statement and canceled his scheduled meeting with Trump.
 Unable to endure this humiliation, Trump announced that this had been a joint decision and that if Mexico could not “treat the U.S. with respect” their meeting would have been fruitless.

-The respected Holocaust historian Christopher Browning has compared Donald Trump to Adolf Hitler (see The Suffocation of Democracy).
+The Holocaust historian Christopher Browning compared Donald Trump to Adolf Hitler (see The Suffocation of Democracy).
 Like Hitler, Trump suffers from a borderline personality disorder.
 Unlike Hitler, however, Trump cannot build “concentration” camps in the U.S. for his opponents.
 The U.S. Congress and people would never stand for it.
 Like Hitler, however, Trump has incited to violence and encouraged his bodyguards and his followers to violently attack the protesters at his rallies.
 He has not deported all the “bad honchos” in the U.S. back to Mexico, he “only” wants to build a wall to make it impossible for any more “bad honchos” to enter illegally.
 In the fall of 2018, when a caravan of poor Central American immigrants made its way on foot through Mexico to the U.S., he called it “an invading army” and sent thousands of troops down to the border to stop them.
+In her book Strongmen, Ruth Ben-Ghiat has compared Trump to Mussolini, Hitler, Franco and several other authoritarian and Fascist leaders (see https://wwnorton.com/books/strongmen).

 In the spring of 2018 Trump announced that until the wall could be built, the U.S. military would guard the U.S.-Mexican border.
 It was not clear whether U.S. Defense Secretary James Mattis or the Joint Chiefs of Staff had agreed to this.
 Trump said he had discussed the idea with General Mattis, that they were preparing the military to secure the border between Mexico and the United States, that he and Mattis would meet about it again “in a little while,” and that it was “something that we have to do.”
 Trump announced that he would send National Guard troops to the U.S. border with Mexico.
 Did he plan to order that anyone trying to cross the border illegally be shot and killed?